Richard Burton immortalized in Hollywood next to Taylor

 Burton and Taylor wed for the first time in 1964 and divorced in 1974.
 They remarried the following year, but that marriage lasted just nine months.

-Burton, who was born Richard Jenkins, was married five times and died in 1984 from a cerebral hemorrhage at age 58.
+Burton, who was born Richard Jenkins, was married five times and died in 1984 from a cerebral haemorrhage at age 58.
 Taylor, who married eight times, died in 2011 at age 79.

 (Reporting by Alan Devall; Writing by Eric Kelsey; Editing by Jill Serjeant and Sandra Maler)